 After losing my father and then a pregnancy, I felt like I could not be consoled.
 Nothing made me feel better, everything made me sad or angry or both.

-I had to be strong for my daughter, because none of this made any sense to her.
+We had to be strong for our daughter, because none of this made any sense to her.
 And because none of this was her fault.
 She deserved my love and attention as I have been giving her till now.

 Months passed, and we kept going by our normal day.